carbonsphere/dock-mysql/README.md

 # Security

-For security consideration - Default remote and slave accounts will now have a randomly generated passwords.
+For security consideration - Default remote and slave accounts will now have a randomly generated passwords on container start.
 Passwords can be obtained by using "docker logs" command.